A Home, Not Just a Van

 • Shore extension cord.

-• Traction mats, just in case.
+• Traction mats & air compressor, just in case.